tonethar/IGME-330-Spring-2023/hw/hw-4.md

   **II-A) HW-4 starter has been completed and works perfectly**

   **II-B) The user can "favorite" and "unfavorite" parks by clicking "Favorite" and "Delete" buttons.
-The Favorites panel will be immediately updated with these changes**
+The Favorites panel will be immediately updated with these changes.
+Parks can only appear on the favorites list ONCE**

   **II-C) User favorites are preserved in `localStorage` so that when the user reloads the page the contents of the Favorites panel are preserved**